ashleychontos/pySYD/docs/quickstart.rst

      - combining results into single csv file
     -----------------------------------------------------------

-Notice the difference in the printed parameters this time - they now have uncertainties!
+Notice the difference in the printed parameters this time - which now have uncertainties!

-We include the progress bar in the sampling step iff the verbose output is `True` *and* ``pySYD`` is not executed in parallel mode.
-This is hard-wired since the latter would produce a nightmare mess.

 .. image:: _static/1435467/samples_1.png
   :width: 680
   :alt: KIC 1435467 posteriors

-^^ posteriors for KIC 1435467
+^^ **The figure above shows parameter posteriors for KIC 1435467.
+Sampling results can be saved by using the boolean flag `-z` or `--samples`, which will store the samples for the fitted parameters as comma-separated values via a pandas dataframe.**

 .. csv-table:: 1435467 global parameters
    :header: "parameter", "value", "uncertainty"